 Before you start drinking, consume fatty foods and nutrients rich in carbs.
 Sure, you want to look slim on your night out.
 Still, the fact is, fatty food decelerates the absorption of alcohol and helps lessen stomach irritation.
 Carbs prevent low blood sugar and nausea.
 This gives your body the power to process harmful bi-products of alcohol.
 Don’t forget to take cranberry tea or lime juice to save you from gastric disorders.

 Stay away from oily and fried food.
 Avoid activity after you eat.
 Don’t drink if you’re too tired already; otherwise, it can cause extreme cramping.
 Your sleep is disrupted when you take too much alcohol, and this is not a good feeling.
 Moreover, you can use White Borneo Kratom from kratom krush to relax your muscles.
+Kratom is a plant with components that are often used to help with stress, depression, and pain relief.
+It can help you to relax your body which in turn can help you to get a good night’s sleep or ensure that you can deal with anxiety, especially after a hangover.
+If you are new to using Kratom, and have any questions such as How long does kratom lasts, or what types of products you can use.
+You can always search online for more information or talk with your medical professional to see if it’s the best option for you.

 Water Is Your Best Friend:

 Yes, nothing can beat the taste of pure drinking water, especially in desert-stranded thirst after a long session of drinking.
 According to scientists, our body loses one liter of water for every 250mm of mixed alcohol we consume.
 Alcohol is a diuretic substance.
-Which means that you’ll pee more than your water intake.
+This means that you’ll pee more than your water intake.
 If you end up with less water in your body, other organs start to take it from your brain.
 Eventually, that will cause a headache and dizziness.

 Eat Light, Drink Light:

 Choose lighter colored liquors.
 Dark drinks like red wine and whiskey contain a higher concentration of toxic chemicals.
 In addition to that, avoid carbonated drinks and beer before drinking alcohol.
 They can increase the absorption of alcohol.
 As a result, that will increase the chances of dehydration.
 Having said that, if you are prone to binge-drinking or are unable to control alcohol intake, you must realise that you could have a problem, and try reading some stop drinking books to see if they might help you exercise some control.
+Self help books might prove to be useful once you are set on your goal of reducing your drinking problem.
+However, if you feel that you need that extra push towards curbing your liquor intake, or even completely cutting it off, you could look at Phoenix House CA and similar rehabilitation centres who could give you potential solutions via treatments and therapy!

 Your breakfast can make all the difference.
 Eggs contain cysteine and amino acid, which is required in the breakdown of alcohol.
 Eating food rich in carbs will also help you boost energy.
 Broccoli and spinach are also very effective for hydrating your body.
 Load up on Vitamin C with fruits and veggies like broccoli, oranges, and strawberries.